 How Blockchain Could Power the Decentralized Web

-by Dusty Mayer
+by Mayer

 Blockchain is pitched as a technology to power the next iteration of the internet – the decentralized web, or web3.